-- sex, age and ability of group; - pupils with special educational or medical needs; - nature of activities; - experience of adults in off-site supervision; - duration and nature of the journey; - type of any accommodation; - competence of staff, both general and on specific activities; - requirements of the organisation/location to be visited; - competence and behaviour of pupils; - first aid cover (possible attendance to hospital for high risk sporting activities).
+- sex, age and ability of group; - pupils with special educational or medical needs; - nature of activities; - experience of adults in off-site supervision; - duration and nature of the journey; - type of any accommodation (overnight trips); - competence of staff, both general and on specific activities;

+- requirements of the organisation/location to be visited; - competence and behaviour of pupils; - first aid cover (possible attendance to hospital for high risk sporting activities).

 Staffing ratios for visits are difficult to prescribe as they will vary according to the activity and the areas outlined above.
-There are no fixed recommended ratios, this must be based on the Risk Assessment and Off Site Visit Policy.
-Created Nov 11 RD/MAR Version 6.0 31 January 17 Review January 2018 Page 8 should be discussed with the EVC before the trip takes place.
+There are no fixed recommended ratios, this must be based on the Risk Assessment and should be discussed with the EVC before the trip takes place.
 It is important that there are sufficient members of staff on the trip to be able to take control if there is an injury or incident during the time away from the School.
 This may require another member of staff following on in a private car to the venue/ location.